10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Renjo La Pass Trek in September

 Renjo la Pass is a lesser-known trekking destination in the famous Everest Region.
 The path of Namche’s North takes us to the village of Thame.
-Along with magnifications views of Everest, this short and easy trek is a blessing for newbie trekkers.
-Heading further deep into the Khumbu region, we get to the Nangpa-La pass which lies in close proximity to Tibet.
+Along with magnificent views of Everest, this short and easy trek is a blessing for newbie trekkers.
+Heading further deep into the Khumbu region, we get to the Nangpa-La pass, which lies in proximity to Tibet.
 A week-long Itinerary takes us to Gokyo Peak at 5560 meters.
 Thankfully, both Gokyo Peak and Renjo Pass are dry and welcoming in September.
 This best trek in Nepal in September is heaven for the nature lover.
-The trail is mostly empty and the villagers are waiting for your arrival.
+The trail is mostly empty, and the villagers are waiting for your arrival.
 It will definitely be pleasing.

 Group Size Cost Per - Person